-The Vegan Society describes veganism as “a way of living that seeks to exclude all forms of exploitation, and cruelty to, animals.”
-As the non-vegan materials in ‘may contain’ products are present accidentally, purchasing them is not increasing the demand for animal exploitation, and therefore, can be seen as vegan.
-Additionally, the contamination is often no worse than could occur in a kitchen that is shared with non-vegans, for instance, eating your soy ice cream in a bowl that once held dairy.
+As the non-vegan materials in “may contain” products are present accidentally, purchasing them is not increasing the demand for animal-based food, and are therefore vegan.
+Additionally, the contamination is often no worse than could occur in a kitchen that is shared with non-vegans.

 For instance, eating your soy ice cream in a bowl that once held dairy or cooking in a skillet that a housemate made chicken in.
 Some might choose to have their own, but it all boils down to personal preference.

 If you choose to avoid products that “may contain” animal products and support only vegan brands, that’s valid.
 If you’d rather have that chocolate bar that might have been made on shared equipment, that’s valid, too.
 There are several conversations that many vegans are split on, like avoiding the Impossible Burger or buying from plant-based brands owned by non-vegan companies.
 Not everything is black and white.
 But, as the Vegan Society states, being vegan is about excluding animal products by as much as you practically can.
 So, go ahead and enjoy that (fair trade) vegan chocolate bar that “may contain” milk.